loafey/master-thesis/Notes/AsmSpec.typ

     have their pointers offset by their size.
 See @future for more details.
   ],
   abbrName[`FX`], [
-    stack frame `X`; this just that this region some arbitrary stack frame.
+    stack frame `X`; indicates the base pointer of some arbitrary stack frame.
     `FX + N` is used to indicate that we are adding stack frames above `FX`.
     If multiple stacks are used in an example they will be enumarated as `FY`, `FZ`...
+  ],
+  abbrName[`FXM`], [
+    stack frame `X` metadata; the region of memory before a stackframe containing necessary runtime information.
+Follows the same enumeration rules as `FX`.
+Also contains any potential arguments to functions.
   ]
 )